romshark/Go-1-2-Proposal---Immutability/README.md

 that the provided slice of strings will not be mutated, so you write your code with this assumption in mind.

-At any time though the vendor of the external package might change its behavior either intentionally (updating the documentation) or unintentionally (the slice might get aliased and thus unintentionally mutate the original slice somewhere in the depths of the package or it's external dependencies).
+At any time the vendor of the external package might change its behavior either intentionally (updating the documentation) or unintentionally (the slice might get aliased and thus unintentionally mutate the original slice somewhere in the depths of the package or its external dependencies).

 Chances are high that either you miss the changed documentation or the behavior of the code changes without acknowledging you at all in the worst case!
 This can